 Wat Phra That Doi Kham and Wat Phra That Doi Suthep

-The Wat Phra That Doi Kham and Wat Phra That Doi Suthep temples are located right next to each other on the top of Doi Suthep mountain in Chiang Mai.
+You can find both the Wat Phra That Doi Kham and Wat Phra That Doi Suthep temples on the top of Doi Suthep mountain in Chiang Mai.
 The large Buddha, Wat Phra That Doi Kham, dominates the mountain at 17 meters tall and is visible from miles away.
+These temples and the viewpoint from the mountain make for an unforgettable day in Thailand!

-According to legend, the Wat Phra That Doi Suthep temple was built in order to house a bone fragment from the Buddha’s shoulder.
-This bone was carried up the mountain Doi Suthep on a sacret white elephant.
+According to legend, the Wat Phra That Doi Suthep temple was built around a bone fragment from the Buddha’s shoulder.
+This bone was carried up the mountain Doi Suthep on a sacred white elephant.
 When the elephant reached the top of the mountain, he peacefully laid down and passed away.
 The temple was supposedly built on the spot where the elephant died.

 Whether you believe the legend or not, one thing’s for sure…Doi Suthep has some amazing views and some crazy stairs.